orion13579/COMM-2216-SetE-Group6/docs/ui-components/tables.md

 !["Four covered sections of Settings"](https://github.com/orion13579/COMM-2216-SetE-Group6/blob/gh-pages/assets/images/SettingsMainPage-edited.png?raw=true)

-By clicking on each item of the left sidebar, different sections of this _Settings_ page can be chosen.
-In the next instructions of this _Account Settings Configuration_ topic, the essential parts from 4 of these sections will be covered to help you set up the basic configuration.
+By clicking on each item of the left sidebar, you can choose different sections of this _Settings_ page.
+In the next sections of this _Account Settings Configuration_ topic, the essential parts from 4 of these sections will be covered to help you set up the basic configuration.

 You change your account's profile, proceed to the [Profile section](https://orion13579.github.io/COMM-2216-SetE-Group6/docs/ui-components/labels/) of this instruction manual.